CVE-2026-8261: Heap-based Buffer Overflow in Squirrel

 Mitigation Recommendations

-No official patch or remediation is currently available.
+As of the current information, no official patch or remediation is available.
 Users should monitor the Squirrel project for updates or advisories.
-Until a fix is released, restricting local access to trusted users and environments may reduce risk.
+Until a fix is released, restricting local access to trusted users and environments is recommended to reduce risk.
+Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.

 CVE-2026-8261: Heap-based Buffer Overflow in Squirrel